Brownie Batter Puppy Chow {or Muddy Buddies}

-Tasty, fun, and completely addictive, this ultra-chocolate brownie batter puppy chow is my favorite variation on the popular, indulgent little snack!
+Tasty, chocolatey, and totally addictive, this brownie batter puppy chow (or muddy buddies) is a delicious variation on the indulgent snack!

 While puppy chow (or muddy buddies) may be a strange name for a delightful, chocolatey treat, even the best of marketers would probably be unable to change the classic name of this popular, indulgent snack.